Add Your Heading Text Here

 You know your child best!
 If your 13-year-old is athletic, in shape, plays sports regularly, and is a mature 13-year-old; then he/she is probably capable of doing well on our 6-day or 13-day High Country Adventure programs.
 If your 13-year-old is developing physically and emotionally, and has limited outdoor and/or sporting experience, then the Young Adventurer’s Program is likely the best fit.

 Our goal is not to have you spend extensively to prepare for this trip.
 Most items can be found around the house or borrowed.
 By request, Lasting Adventures provides use of backpacks, sleeping bags, and sleeping pads at no extra cost.
-(Just check off what you’d like to borrow on our gear request located on the required Medical Form.)
+(Just check off what you’d like to borrow on our gear request located on the Required Forms.)
 Lasting Adventures also provides all group gear (cooking gear, water treatment, toilet paper, soap, hand sanitizer, bug repellant, suntan lotion, etc.).
 Click here for a detailed Equipment List.
 Please note you do not need to arrive early if you are borrowing gear.

 Nope!
 Just show up on-time.
 We re-pack all participants at the meeting time, so it doesn’t matter if you’re bringing your own gear or borrowing ours.